DanieleMarche/DanieleMarche.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-We were required to recreate a Bomberman game using Java and Java Swing or JavaFx as graphic libraries.
+<p>We were required to recreate a Bomberman game using Java and Java Swing or JavaFx as graphic libraries.
 My project in particular uses Java Swing.
-To mantain the data of the user and the statistics all of these data were stored inside a .json file to be parsed at the start of the desktop application and updated when the "save" button was pressed.
+<p>To mantain the data of the user and the statistics all of these data were stored inside a .json file to be parsed at the start of the desktop application and updated when the "save" button was pressed.
-This project alone was vaued as 27/30, as the italian grade is in thirtieths.
+<p>This project alone was vaued as 27/30, as the italian grade is in thirtieths.
-The requirements of the projects were to have 2 different levels, 2 different enemies, to use streams and to implement MVC pattern and other design patterns.
+<p>The requirements of the projects were to have 2 different levels, 2 different enemies, to use streams and to implement MVC pattern and other design patterns.
-This project do not implements correctly MVC, though.
+<p>This project do not implements correctly MVC, though.
 The game's entities' models store the images of the entities, which should not happen in MVC.

 <p>
   Below are left some picturef of the project and the database.